daniel70/blanco-django/README.md

 It has one app called common that holds the User model.
 The user model uses an email address to login (instead of a username).

+# TODO: the first migration should install postgres extensions